 Know When to Walk Away

 The truth is, this approach will not always result in an interview or an offer.
 There are plenty of employers out there who will simply turn away an applicant who refuses – no matter how politely – to go full, open kimono.
 So it’s important to be prepared for this ahead of time.
-You may have reasons for wanting or needing that job and, in those circumstances, you may be willing to share everything when you first submit your resume.
+You may have reasons for wanting or needing that job and, in those circumstances, you may be willing to share more.
 That’s your choice.
 But if you are confident in your options and if you’d like to keep your private financial information private until you have an offer in hand, say so.
 Just make the decision consciously.
 Before you decline to provide the information, be prepared for the employer to end the process.

 Use Your Research